HSO711 - Child Attachment Environment and Trauma

 Online independent and collaborative learning activities including 3 scheduled online seminars

-Prior to commencing a placement, students are required to obtain a police check.
-The Faculty of Health Work Integrated Learning Team utilised an online service called ‘Fit2Work’, and students will receive an email with instructions on how to apply.
+The Faculty of Health Work Integrated Learning Team utilise an online service called ‘Fit2Work’ for police checks, and students will receive an email with instructions on how to apply.
 Students should not apply for a police check until they have received this email from Fit2Work.

 This is a core unit for the Master of Child Play Therapy that will provide students with an overview of the fundamentals of attachment theory and the impact of attachment through the human lifespan.
 The development of attachment theory through the 20th century will be presented.
 Students will consider attachment theory, research and practice in relation to the effects of trauma on the developing child.